spryker/spryker-docs/docs/scos/dev/glue-api-guides/202212.0/managing-products/managing-products.md

 ---
 title: Managing products
-description: Describes the endpoints used to manage products
+description: This document describes the endpoints used to manage products
 last_updated: Jan 10, 2023
 template: concept-topic-template
 ---